SimulationEverywhere-Models/Geography-Based-SEIRDS/README.md

 1. Generates a cell space from Ottawa Disemmination area data, initializes infection in a single centrally located cell
 2. Runs a simulation
 3. Generates SEIRD graphs of the simulation (saved in logs folder)
-4. Converts the message log of the simulation into standard web viewer format (messages.log), generates structure.json, and saves the result in "GIS_Viewer_1-3/ottawa" folder
+4. Converts the message log of the simulation into standard web viewer format (messages.log), generates structure.json, and saves the result in "GIS_Viewer/ottawa" folder

 The makefile in "Scripts/Input_Generator" must be modified as described in the following section.
 The environment running the script must include python geopandas.
 After running runall_default.sh, the 4 files needed by the GIS DEVS Web viewer are generated, and the SEIRD graphs are located in the logs folder.
-See GIS_Viewer_1-3 folder README for more details on visualization.
+See GIS_Viewer folder README for more details on visualization.

 Generating a scenario from geographical data
 ----